BBC2: Raymond Blanc Kitchen Secrets Series 2

-To watch the first and second episodes again on BBC iPlayer and to view recipes from the series, visit the BBC website by clicking here.
+To view the recipes, visit the BBC website by clicking here.

-Raymond Blanc's new book, Kitchen Secrets, containing recipes from both series of Kitchen Secrets and more, was published by Bloomsbury on 14 February and is available to buy from Le Manoir aux Quat'Saisons, Brasserie Blanc, Maison Blanc, online and from bookstores.
+Raymond Blanc's new book, Kitchen Secrets, featuring recipes from Kitchen Secrets Series 1 & 2 and many more, was published by Bloomsbury on 14 February and is available to buy from Le Manoir aux Quat'Saisons, Brasserie Blanc, Maison Blanc, online and from bookstores.

 Follow Raymond Blanc on Twitter

 Contact Raymond via the Contact page of the website